momen707/script-for-back-up-for-cpanel-account-/README.md

 # backup_update.sh example.com example@example.com /home/cpmove-$i.tar.gz /home/username_example/public_html/example/ username_example 127.0.0.1 example_server username

+# note : you should use ssh keys in case you want to move this backup to another storage

 The second case

 if you don't want to move this backup to another server